 Location and size

 The Bahrain Field measures approximately 15 kilometers long and 5 kilometers wide, and occupies almost 80 per cent of the main island.
-At its northern extremity are situated the town of Riffa and the Bapco refinery; while to the west is Rafah Race Course, Hamad Town, the University of Bahrain, the Bahrain international Circuit (Formula One) and Al Areen Wildlife Park.
+At its northern extremity are situated the town of Riffa and the Bapco refinery; while to the west is Rafah Race Course, Hamad Town, the University of Bahrain, the Bahrain international Circuit (BIC) and Al Areen Wildlife Park.

 On the eastern perimeter sit Alba, the Hafeera area, and Al Dur power and water desalination plant.
 The BDF training area, Shaikh Isa Air Base, and Al Rumaythah are located at its southernmost point.
 In the middle stands Jabal Ad Dukhan, the highest point in Bahrain, adjacent to the site of Oil Well Number One.

 The shallowest oil reservoirs of the Bahrain Field – Aruma (blue shale) and Mishrif (rubble) – are 1,250 feet below the surface, while the deepest oil reservoir – Dhruma (Fadhili) – lies at a depth of 6,500 feet.
 Gas reservoirs start at 2,000 feet (Wara), continue to 8,800 feet (Khuff) and then drop down to 13,000 feet (Tawil).

 In 1925, Major Frank Holmes obtained the first oil concession in Bahrain on behalf of the General Eastern Syndicate.
 An attempt to sell the concession to the Anglo-Persian Oil Company met with a high degree of skepticism, with chief geologist Dr George Lees declaring that he would drink any commercial oil found in Bahrain!